-Mr. Chu Bong Foo, aged 73, was appointed as the vice-chairman and an executive Director of the Company in May 1999.
-On 21 January 2011, he was appointed as the Chairman and re-designated as the non-executive Director of the Company.
-He is responsible for the design and development of Chinese information infrastructure of the Group.
-Mr. Chu is the inventor of Changjie Index System and has been engaging in the development of Chinese character generating technology over 20 years.
+Mr. Chu Bong Foo, aged 74, is currently the Chairman of the Group.
+Mr. Chu joined the Group in May 1999 and was appointed as Chairman and Non-Executive Director on 21 January 2011.
+He is responsible for the design and development of the Group's Chinese information infrastructure.
+Mr. Chu is the inventor of the Cangjie method, the most widely available Chinese input method and has engaged himself in the development of Chinese character generating technology for over 20 years.
+He is renowned for "the father of the modern Chinese computing".